cllckn/information-and-communication-technologies/module4/README.md

 - The **@Override** annotation is recommended to ensure correctness.
 - The overridden method in the base class can be called using **super.methodName()** in the derived class.

-**Code Example**
+***Best Practices / Performance Tips***
 * The @Override annotation instructs the compiler to verify that the toString() method actually overrides a method from the base class.
 * If the method signature doesn’t match (for example, due to a typo or wrong parameters), the compiler will report an error, preventing misuse.
 * The toString() method is overridden because the base class version is only partially useful — some information is provided, but it needs to be extended or customized to include additional details specific to the derived class.```java

+**Code Example**

 ```java
 class Shape{